Skip to Main Content

 • Credit reporting: If you're looking to build credit, choose a lender that reports to the major credit bureaus.
 Just make sure you make your payments on time each month.

-Alternatives to no-credit-check loans
+Alternatives to loans with no credit check

 • Personal loan with a cosigner or co-applicant: If you apply for a personal loan with someone who has good credit and is willing to take responsibility for the loan in the event you fail to repay, you'll have a better chance of being approved.
 A few lenders allow cosigners — cosigners guarantee the loan, but don't have access to the money.
 Many more lenders allow co-borrowers, who have access to the loan funds and make monthly payments with you.